Neighborhood & Community Improvement Program (NCIP)

 NEW & IMPORTANT

-NCIP Projects for 2024
+NCIP Active Projects Report

 NOTE re: Staffing Shortage: The City of Monterey is losing many of it’s engineering staff to other cities paying more and offering signing bonuses.
 Thus with a significantly reduced staff, most projects will be outsourced and City staff are acting more like project coordinators.
 Unfortunately, this means many projects are costing much more than when they were initially funded at, and may take longer to complete.
 Thus, expect to be patient!!